ubccpsctech/classy-plugin/README.md

 If not, please see the (ubccpsc/classy/README.md)[https://github.com/ubccpsc/classy/blob/master/README.md] for directions on bootstrapping Classy.

-## Development

-- Clone this plugin project into your local classy/plugins directory with your given plugin name. ie. `git clone https://github.com/ubccpsctech/classy-plugin cs999Mods`.
-- Open your IDE and intellisense should recognize the namespaces defined in the `classy/tsconfig.json` file (@frontend, @backend, @common).
-- Modify the nginx.rconf and docker-compose.override.yml files to help support your application logic changes if necessary.

 ## Plugin Setup & Enabling

  - [ ] Fork this repository.
 You will have full control over your fork where you can store changes to this plugin.